Divorce in Quebec

 The cost varies enormously depending on whether the divorce is uncontested or contested.

-If you have a low income: you may be eligible for legal aid.
+You may be eligible for legal aid.
 The free component covers a lawyer's services at no cost.
-The contributory component offers a lawyer at reduced cost for those who are not eligible for the free component but whose income remains modest.
+The contributory component offers a lawyer at reduced cost.
 A spouse can also ask the court for a provision for costs, meaning the other spouse contributes to their legal fees.

 Family Mediation: Your Best Ally

 Whether you are divorcing amicably or not, free family mediation is a valuable tool.
-If you have dependent children, you are entitled to 2.5 hours of information on parenting after separation, in addition to up to 5 hours of mediation (first approach) or up to 2.5 hours of mediation (in certain cases, notably for a revision).
+If you have dependent children, you are entitled to 2.5 hours of information on parenting after separation, plus up to 5 hours of mediation (first approach) or up to 2.5 hours in certain revision cases.

 Important: in many contested family files, the parties must have participated in an information session on parenting and mediation (or obtain an exemption) before the court hears the matter.
-A certificate of participation may be required.
 Exceptions exist, notably in contexts of domestic violence.
+Find an accredited family mediator near you.

 What the Judge Decides in a Divorce Judgment